paolodenti/influx-data-generator/README.md

 Application will inform you when it's done generating points from the past.
 That's all.

+## Visualise the metrics

+Go to Grafana and import the dashboard - you'll find it in this repo.
+Should work right away.

 ## Credits
 Credit goes to [stackflow](http://stackoverflow.com/users/4132820/stackflow) from [this thread](http://stackoverflow.com/questions/26317397/influxdb-error-no-host-available).
-I took his code and fixed it, also added a few tweaks.
+His code inspired me to write this.